Love Overcomes Fear

 I claimed gratitude, taking time each day to say, Thank you, God, for… I paraphrased Paul’s prayer in prayers of gratitude for Lev, both the good memories of 46 years together and the anticipation that I will see him again.

 In our despair, we cannot imagine that life will ever be good again.
-By living in gratitude mode—counting our blessings, continually saying thanks—we can move from despair to confidence.
-We can find joy in our memories of the past and our anticipation of the future.
+We wonder, will I live long enough to enjoy life again after the pandemic?
+By living in gratitude mode—counting our blessings, continually saying thanks—we can move from despair to hope.
+This is a year when Christmas Past and Christmas Future both look better than Christmas Present.
+For starters, we can find joy in our memories of the past and our anticipation of a vaccine and a Covid-free future.

 Paul balances his expressions of gratitude for the Philippians with hope that they will grow in love and discernment.
 He hints at the problem in that church—the dispute between two of the women, which led to divisions in the congregation.